Applications Open for Wallace Watson Award, Research Award and Career Scholarship

 Objective

-To encourage and assist undergraduate members of St Catherine’s College, Oxford to undertake research and/or a dissertation that challenged them academically and that would open-up future academic opportunities.
+To encourage and assist undergraduate members of St Catherine’s College, Oxford to undertake research and/or a dissertation that challenges them academically and opens up future academic opportunities.

 Eligibility